 Empirical Research Track

-For students whose academic and professional goals include preparation for positions in research or further graduate study, such as doctoral studies in Clinical, Developmental, Educational, or Cognitive Psychology, this program is designed to strengthen students’ backgrounds for success in these settings and to provide experiences that complement that preparation.
+For students whose academic and professional goals include preparation for positions in research or further graduate studies, such as doctoral studies in Clinical, Developmental, Educational, or Cognitive Psychology, this program is designed to strengthen students’ backgrounds for success in these settings and to provide experiences that complement that preparation.
 Students are matched with a faculty mentor and provided opportunities to participate on a research team in an area of substantive interest to them.
 Research methods and statistics coursework and completion of an independent research project appropriate for submission for publication are further requirements.
 The Empirical Research Track is well-suited for students whose interests include developing expertise in conducting developmental or clinical research and preparing for doctoral studies and eventual careers in academia, research, and other university and clinical settings.

 Areas of Concentration may include: